 How can we plan for what we don’t know?

-Teachers this yearteacher-curriculum-planning are charged with a daunting task in trying to plan out their curriculum in a time of immense uncertainty.
+Teachers this year are charged with a daunting task in trying to plan out their curriculum in a time of immense uncertainty.
 The pacing guides and curriculum planning from the past aren’t supporting us well this year.
 What’s causing the trouble with curriculum planning?

 Simple.
 We don’t know what they don’t know.
 Each student left the end of the 2019 school year with a completely unique understanding of the curriculum.
 Some students engaged virtually and continued to try to persevere through the technological challenges we faced.
 Others cared for family members and were unable to meet during Zoom office hours.
 Let’s not forget students who were already victims of the digital divide and couldn’t engage at all.
 How can a teacher possibly plan for all the misconceptions and knowledge gaps that students brought with them this year?